PriyanshuDangi/datahub-learn/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 We will send three parameters to the mint entry point.

 - token_id
-  the token id of the NFT usually stars with 0 and then needs to be increment by 1 for each subsequent NFT.
+  the token id of the NFT usually starts with 0 and then needs to be increment by 1 for each subsequent NFT.

 - address
   the address on which we want to mint the token.